How to Complete the Interactive Digital Media Tax Credit Application for Registration

 Business Address: The business address is the physical location of the corporation’s permanent establishment in B.C.

 Contact Information: Your contact may be a lawyer, an accountant or a person in the corporation that is accountable for the Interactive Digital Media Tax Credit (IDMTC) program.
-If your contact is a person outside of the corporation, to ensure confidentiality, you must complete and submit an Authorization for the Interactive Digital Media Tax Credit Regulation (FIN 570) (PDF).
-An authorization may be changed or cancelled by notifying the ministry in writing.
+If your contact is a person outside of the corporation, to ensure confidentiality, you must complete and submit an Authorization or Cancellation of a Representative (FIN 146) (PDF).
+The authorization remains in effect until it is cancelled.

 Mailing Address: The mailing address is where all correspondence will be sent.
 Therefore, if correspondence is to be sent to your contact, provide the contact’s address as the mailing address.

 Please check the box provided if you agree to correspond by fax and/or e-mail.

 Question 2: You must advise the Income Taxation Branch in writing of any corporate reorganization that will result in a change to the corporation’s name, business number or tax year end.

 Question 3: Permanent establishment has the same meaning as in the federal Income Tax Act and includes an office, factory or workshop in B.C.

 Question 4: Taxable Canadian corporation has the same meaning as in the federal Income Tax Act and includes a corporation incorporated in Canada that has a permanent establishment in B.C. and is not otherwise exempt from tax.